-< sSiIlLqQ Force little-endian byte-order on the type. jJfFdDpP (The "little end" touches the construct.)
+- > sSiIlLqQ Force big-endian byte-order on the type. jJfFdDpP (The "big end" touches the construct.)

 The > and < modifiers can also be used on () groups to force a particular byte-order on all components in that group, including all its subgroups.